weiyuanlou/pytao_LCLS/README.md

 https://conda.io/projects/conda/en/latest/user-guide/install/index.html

-After installation, type `conda env list`, which should show that you are in the "base" (deafult) environment.

 (B) Create a new conda environment by typing:

-'conda env create -f environment.yml'
+`conda env create -f environment.yml`

 This step can take time to install pytao, bmad, and other packages.

-The new environment is called 'lcls-live'.
+The new environment is called "lcls-live".

-(C) Activate the environment by typing 'source activate lcls-live'
+(C) Activate the environment by typing `source activate lcls-live`.

 To check that this has worked, type `conda env list`.

 (D) Install a new kernel to use Jupyter notebooks by typing:
-'python -m ipykernel install --user --name lcls-live --display-name Lcls-live'
+`python -m ipykernel install --user --name lcls-live --display-name Lcls-live`

-(E) Open jupyter lab by typing 'jupyter lab'.
+(E) Open jupyter lab by typing `jupyter lab`.

 This will open a browser tab which runs jupyter.